rstemmer/musicdb/docs/source/usage/install.rst

 To install MusicDB from source, download the source archive: ``musicdb-8.0.0-src.tar.zst``.
 Make sure you download the one with the latest version number.

-The following steps show how to install MusicDB on an Ubuntu 20.04 LTS.
+The following steps show how to install MusicDB on an Fedora 35.
 There will be some minor differences with other Linux distributions.
 Before installing MusicDB you should update your system.